Aquatic Isopods - Isopods For Sale UK | PostPods

 Conservation and Threats

 While isopods may not make headlines like major endangered species, they too face threats due to human activities.
 Pollution, habitat destruction, and global climate change have had significant impacts on their populations.
 In particular, microplastics and chemical pollutants pose a severe risk for isopods due to their bottom-feeding habits.
+Some cave-dwelling freshwater isopods are protected due to their limited habitats and vulnerability to environmental disturbances.

 Protective measures for these intriguing invertebrates can contribute to more extensive marine and freshwater conservation efforts.
 Their functional role in ecosystems, their bioindicator abilities, and their potential value in ornamental fish markets make the preservation of aquatic isopods a matter of interwoven ecological and economic importance.